 - For more information about the project and findings visit the Title I, Part D Webpage

-- Title I, Part D Local Institution Blue Form (excel)
+- Title I, Part D Local Institution Blue Form (XLS)

-- Title I, Part D State Agency Tan Form (excel)
+- Title I, Part D State Agency Tan Form (XLS)

 Title II, Part A is intended to increase student academic achievement by improving teacher and principal quality.
 This includes increasing the number of Highly Qualified teachers in classrooms, improving the skills of principals and assistant principals in schools, and increasing the effectiveness of teachers and principals.
 A study was conducted to determine how districts were allocating their IIA funds and the changes in IIA district allocations across years (2003-2004 compared to 2008-2009).